-Since I started working at American Farriers Journal in late 2000, I’ve done more than 50 “Shoeing For A Living” stories, as well as spending other days, or parts of days, in the field with farriers.
+I’ve done more than 50 “Shoeing For A Living” stories, as well as spending other days, or parts of days, in the field with farriers for American Farriers Journal.
 One of the things I’ve noticed is that farriers who set a professional tone wind up being treated as professionals.
 Farriers who don’t are more likely to be taken advantage of.
 Essentially, setting the right tone boils down to you being in control of your work, rather than someone else.

 Expectations And Results

 Farriers who set a professional tone arrive when expected.
 They understand what clients expect from them and make it clear what they expect from clients.
 Good communication — including listening to customer feedback — is vital.

 One of the indicators of setting the right tone is how the hoof-care work fits into a barn’s daily routine.
 When a farrier sets the right tone, the visit is an integral part of the day.
 The barn’s staff works with the farrier to facilitate the call, rather than behaving as if the visit is some kind of a necessary — but not appreciated — interruption.